Order processing: the key to efficient operations

 - Quality KPIs: these calculate, for example, the percentage of orders delivered to customers on time and of mistakes made, among other data.

-- Internal order cycle time: this determines the time it takes to complete an order, from the moment the installation receives the purchase order until the parcel leaves via the loading dock.
+- Internal order cycle time: this determines the time it takes to complete an order, from the moment the warehouse receives the purchase order until the parcel leaves via the loading dock.
 The internal order cycle time is the difference between the order entry date and the dispatch date.

 Given the importance of picking throughout the supply chain, it’s critical to work with KPIs to assess the effectiveness of order processing in each of its phases.